Menu Close

 13. drinking beer and eating Belgian food

 Belgium knows beer and there are many different types of beer.
-Belgian beer, ranging from Trappist beer brewed by Trappist monks to various fruit beers.
-Amongst other things, we have received tips on the beer bar 't Brugs Beertje, where we did not have time.
+Belgian beer, from Trappist beers brewed by Trappist monks, to different types of fruit beers.
+Among other things, we've been tipped off about the beer hall 't Brugs Beertje, where we did not have time.
 However, we did manage to eat Moules Frites at a restaurant at the fish market, Vismarkt.
 Fish is also sold here on certain days of the week.

 Moules frites